-An MSAT analysis is required for any project that has sensitive land uses within 500' of the project area and the project involves adding capacity, adding a new interchange, constructing a new road on new alignment, or expanding an intermodal center.
+Relative to Mobile Source Air Toxics (MSATs), an MSAT analysis is required for any project that has sensitive land uses within approximately 500' of the project area and the project involves adding capacity, adding a new interchange, constructing a new road on new alignment, relocating travel lanes closer to sensitive areas, or expanding an intermodal center.

-Relative to Ozone, if a project is listed in the STIP/TIP, then ozone has been addressed.
-However, it must be confirmed that the project description in the NEPA document is the same as what is in the STIP/TIP.
+Relative to Ozone, it should be documented if the project is located in an Ozone nonattainment area or not.
+If a project is listed in the STIP/TIP, then ozone is addressed.
+However, it must be confirmed that the project scope and description has not changed in the NEPA document since the STIP/TIP listing.

 Legislation Section 1796 of The National Clean Air Act is part of a Federal Law that requires NEPA integration.
 When a proposed Federal Action (i.e. New or Expanded Roadway, Interchange , etc.) could potentially interfere with Clean Air Standards under The Clean Air Act, ODOT with the assistance of the local MPO is required to conduct a special Air Quality analysis to determine the likehood and extent of such interference.
 This analysis is known as a "Conformity Analysis" and must adhere to specific evaluation protocols established by the Ohio EPA and USEPA.
 The Federal Highway Administration will not support or fund any highway project that doesn't conform to an approved State Implementation Plan (SIP).
 No local Metropolitan Planning Organization (MPO) may approve any Transportation project that doesn't conform to an approved SIP.
 Furthermore, no MPO may adopt or approve a Transportation Improvement Program (TIP) that does not follow the requirements of the 1990 Clean Air Act amendments.